 PMB offers a world-renowned educational experience in the heart of a thriving metropolitan area.
 A typical PMB cohort consists of seven to ten students.
 At any given time, there are approximately 45 students in the program from all over the United States and around the world.

 The Doctor of Philosophy (Ph.D.) degree is the cornerstone of the PMB program.
 Most Ph.D. students earn their degree in five years by:

-- Coursework during years one and two
+- completing coursework during years one and two;

-- At least one teaching assistantship
+- holding at least one teaching assistantship;

 Faculty research interests include:

 - systematics & biodiversity

 - genomics & bioinformatics